Let’s make a halter dress! I’ve got lots of cute sewing pattern ideas for you.

-Let’s make a Halter Dress!
-Fashion is cyclical and the ’70s are back.
+Fashion is cyclical, and the ’70s are back.
+Were you stylin’ in the early 1970s?

-If you were styling in the early 1970s, you might remember the baby tees, tie-dye shirts, peasant blouses, ponchos, capes, bell-bottoms, frayed jeans, maxi dresses, and halter tops?
+If so, you might remember the baby tees, tie-dye shirts, peasant blouses, ponchos, capes, bell bottoms, frayed jeans, maxi dresses, and halter tops.

 If you choose a dressy fabric, you can convert it to a year-round option that’s suitable for a special occasion.
 It would be ideal for a party, wedding, or event.